soulhotel/FF-ULTIMA/README.md

 ![ffultima-editions](https://github.com/user-attachments/assets/061d124e-d846-4da1-8466-03e2341e0802)

 ## Features

 - `Vertical Tabs` and a `One Line Nav Bar`.
+>
+- Add-on theme support, FF ULTIMA can be used with firefox add-on themes.
+>
-- Color Scheme support, Create your own (with Guides) or just go to the add-on store.
+- Color Scheme support, create your own (with Tutorial) or cycle through the many options.
+>
 - Dark or Light mode themes, automatically cycle depending on your systems current Color Mode.
+>
 - Windows, Linux and Mac OS Support.
+>
 - Multiple Options - for Tab Size, Autohiding Tabs, Sidebar, Spacing, OS compatibility [and More](doc/Modification.md)
+>
 - The Mini Button Bar - pin/unpin up to 15 buttons, drag and drop functional.
 Works with the following buttons:

 ![prevautohide](doc/preview/prevmini-bar.png)

 ## Installation